This was never in the pattern

 Most nights, we just shot the shit.
 He would tell me about the guests—who tipped well, who didn’t, who arrived with someone they shouldn’t have.
 We had a game: "weirdest drinks people ordered."
 A virgin Negroni once made the list.

 At some point, I stopped needing to order.
-I’d walk in, wave at the bar, head to my table, and the bottle of Tiger would appear.
+I’d walk in, wave at the bar, head to my table, and a bottle of Tiger would appear.
 Not quite friendship, but something adjacent.
-The kind of low-stakes familiarity that only exists within the fixed architecture of a place, dissolving the moment either of you steps outside it.

 And then one day, he was gone.